The main types of community organisations are:

 1 Unincorporated associations

-Although unincorporated associations do not have formal legal structures, most groups choose a collective name and adopt rules that set out the association’s aims, membership qualifications, any subscription fees, management of meetings, financial matters, dissolution and A change made to a legal document or Act of parliament. of the rules.
+Although unincorporated associations do not have formal legal structures, most groups choose a collective name and adopt rules that set out the association’s aims, membership qualifications, any subscription fees, management of meetings, financial matters, dissolution and amendment of the rules.

 The advantages of unincorporated associations are that their organisational structure is very flexible and usually the least costly and time consuming of the organisational structures.